 An amateur cricket association having a year of assessment ending on 31 March wishes to amalgamate with a professional cricket association.
 Under the amalgamation transaction, the effective date of which was 31 May 2008, the amateur association will transfer its property (building and cricket ground) to the professional association after which it will cease to exist.
 On 31 August 2008 the property was duly transferred under the amalgamation transaction.
-The amateur association had purchased the property on 1 July 1986 at a cost of R2 000 000 and valued it in accordance with paragraph 29(4) of the Eighth Schedule as at 1 April 2006 at R9 000 000.
+The amateur association had purchased the property on 1 July 1986 at a cost of R2 000 000 and valued it in accordance with paragraph 29(4) of the Eighth Schedule to the Act as at 1 April 2006 at R9 000 000.
 On 30 June 2015 the professional body disposed of the property for proceeds of R20 000 000.
 No other costs were incurred in respect of the acquisition or disposal of the property.

-Under section 125(3)(a) of the RLAA 2007 (as substituted by section 76(1) of the TLAA 2008) the amateur association is deemed to have disposed of its property for an amount equal to its base cost on the date of disposal (31 May 2008) as follows:
+Under section 125(3)(a) the amateur association is deemed to have disposed of its property for an amount equal to its base cost on the date of disposal (31 May 2008) as follows:

+R

+Proceeds 9 000 000

-Proceeds Less: Base cost Capital gain or loss R 9 000 000 (9 000 000) Nil
+Less: Base cost ( 9 000 000 )

+Capital gain or loss Nil